OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNetworkSignalChannel.rst

         **OcaNetworkSignalChannel** objects of type **Source** can have multiple entries in the map.

+        This property has id ``3.3``.

+    .. _ocanetworksignalchannel_idadvertised:

     .. cpp:member:: OcaNetworkSignalChannelID IDAdvertised

-        This property has id ``3.1``.

         Character name or binary identifier of the port that is advertised on the network to be found by other devices' discovery processes.